 - 6.1.1 Authority to Request New Teams.
 Any school wishing to add a sport must apply for permission from the DCIAA.
 Only a DCIAA Principal or Athletic Director can apply for a new team.
-Varsity team requests will only be considered for schools with enrollment/population of grades 9-11. - 6.1.2 Method of Request.
+Varsity team requests in contact sports will only be considered for schools with enrollment/population of grades 9-11. - 6.1.2 Method of Request.
 The Executive Director will establish an application and official request process for all schools wishing to apply for new teams.
 The Executive Director will share specific details and instructions on the application process with all principals and Athletic Directors in advance of the request period. - 6.1.3 Request Period.
 The Executive Director will determine an application period and deadline.
 Specific deadlines may vary from year to year depending on the Central Office budgeting cycle.
-However, the application period will be open for a minimum of one month.
-The Executive Director will also pass judgement on any new team requests for the upcoming year by June 1st. - 6.1.4 Forfeited Seasons.
-Any team that does not complete their season must apply as a new team for reinstatement the following year. - 6.1.5 Length of Approval.
+However, the application period will be open for a minimum of three weeks.
+The Executive Director will also pass judgement on any new team requests for the upcoming year by July 1st. - 6.1.4 Forfeited Seasons.
+Any team that does not complete their season must apply as a new team for re-instatement the following year. - 6.1.5 Length of Approval.
 Any approved new teams are approved only for the upcoming school year.
 If a school is granted a new team, but does not field one, the school must apply again for that team the following year. - 6.1.6 Factors in the Review Process.
 The Executive Director will consider several factors while reviewing new team requests.
 These factors include, but are not limited to: - a.
-The overall DCPS athletics budget for the upcoming fiscal year. - b.
 A school's history of successfully fielding teams.
-Among other things, successful teams have no forfeits, full team rosters, and responsible coaches. - c.
+Among other things, successful teams have no forfeits, full team rosters, and responsible coaches. - b.
 What other teams already exist at a school.
-Priority will be given to schools that have fewer teams relative to the size of their student body. - d.
-A school's preparation to launch the team, as indicated by the responses to the application questions. - e.
-School must demonstrate a high level of student interest in the team that is requested - f.
-School must demonstrate the availability of facilities to support the team request. - g.
-School must commit to hiring a qualified coach for the team. - h.
+Priority will be given to schools that have fewer teams relative to the size of their student body. - c.
+A school's preparation to launch the team, as indicated by the responses to the application questions. - d.
+School must demonstrate a high level of student interest in the team that is requested. - e.
+School must demonstrate the availability of facilities to support the team request. - f.
+School must commit to hiring a qualified coach for the team. - g.
 The coach must be willing to take necessary coaching courses within the mandated time frame in order to serve as coach and fulfill all mandated requirements to be certified.
-The courses include: AED, CPR training in Emergency Skills, First Aid training, Concussion training, Heat Acclimatization. - i.
-How a new team would affect a school's proportionality numbers under Title IX. - j.
+The courses include: AED, CPR training in Emergency Skills, First Aid training, Concussion training, Heat Acclimatization. - h.
+How a new team would affect a school's proportionality numbers under Title IX. - i.
 How expensive the is sport to set-up and maintain, in terms of equipment, coaches, buses, officials.
-Some sports have a higher per-athlete or per-team costs than others. - k.
+Some sports have a higher per-athlete or per-team costs than others. - j.
 Student body composition.
-In general, high schools that do not serve grades eleven (11) or twelve (12) will not be considered for varsity-level team sports.
+In general, high schools that do not serve grades eleven (11) or twelve (12) will not be considered for varsity-level team sports if physical mismatches occur. - 6.1.7 DCPS Athletics Department will consider budgetary constraints and operational impact as they approve new teams.
+Athletic operations include transportation, officials, medical coverage, and security. - 6.1.8 Appeal Process.
+Schools will have the opportunity to appeal new team request decision to the Senior Deputy Chief of Schools.